kangnurrohman/data-science-portfolio/README.md

 - ### To the Moon

-  This folder contains several AI/DS projects that have   been deployed in several instruments, such as stremlit, flask, django, etc.
+  This folder contains several AI/DS projects that have   been deployed in several instruments, such as streamlit, flask, django, etc.

   - **Streamlit**